GeneralSergal/ORP/BENCHMARK.md

 - Do not approximate missing information
 - Do not reframe speculation as uncertainty
 - Do not simulate completion of missing evidence
+- Do not replace absence of evidence with inference

 ---